 Frequently asked questions

-Works of fiction (novels, short story anthologies, or drama) or non-fiction (biography, history, or memoirs) by authors from around the world and first published during 2012-2013 are eligible for consideration.
-Works must be imprinted with either a 2012 or 2013 copyright date.
+Works of fiction (novels, short story anthologies by a single author, or drama) or non-fiction (biography, history, or memoirs) by authors from around the world and first published during 2022-2023 are eligible for consideration for the 2024 Saroyan Prize.
+Works must be imprinted with either a 2022 or 2023 copyright date.
 Poetry will not be considered in this cycle.
 All entries must be predominately in English, and available for individual purchase by the general public.
 Works by members of The Saroyan Writing Prize Committee, members or officers of the William Saroyan Foundation, or previous winners are not eligible.
 Eligibility rules may be modified over time.

 While all works fitting the above description are eligible, and all entries are welcome, note that the judges will be looking for works with strong literary merit that honor the Saroyan legacy.
-In past prize cycles, works that fell into a specific publishing sub-genre – juvenile, science fiction, Western, mystery, romance, erotic, self-help, religion, etc. – were frequently found to be outside of that legacy.
+In past prize cycles, works that fell into a specific publishing sub-genre – juvenile, science fiction, Western, mystery, romance, erotic, self-help, religion, etc., as well as works in graphic form such as graphic novels or memoirs – were frequently found to be outside of that legacy.

 The award honors the Saroyan literary legacy.
 What is the Saroyan legacy or style?

 Saroyan’s literary style is characterized by originality, stylistic innovation and what is often described as an “exuberant humanism”.
 It is this exuberance and desire to move art in new directions, rather than relevance to the particulars of Saroyan’s common settings or themes, that Saroyan Prize judges will be seeking.
 Of course, any artist’s work is best understood through direct experience, and judges for the Saroyan prize will make their choices based on their personal experience with Saroyan’s writings.